 Turning off the Radiator Water Supply

 If you have a thermostatic valve you have one more thing to do.
-First remove the top cap and replace it with a non-thermostatic control.
+First, remove the top cap and replace it with a non-thermostatic control.
 Then tighten it firmly again in a clockwise direction.
-You can purchase a manual control knob at a hardware store if you can’t find the one that came with radiator.
+You can purchase a manual control knob at a hardware store if you can’t find the one that came with the radiator.

 The valve on the other side of the radiator controls the rate of flow to balance the home heating system, so it’s important to note the current setting.
 Turn this ‘lockshield valve’ slowly in a clockwise direction counting the number of turns it takes.